mathspp/mathspp/pages/02.blog/03.til/032-tsne-for-dimensionality-reduction/item.md

 t-SNE (t-distributed Stochastic Neighbourhood Embedding) is a nice statistical method that can be used to visualise high-dimensional data in a smaller number of dimensions.

-I guess we could say I learnt about this method in the context of my MSc thesis, and even though I only used it once yet,
+I guess I could say I learnt about this method in the context of my MSc thesis, and even though I only used it once yet,
 I found the results to be absolutely great!

 I don't want to give too much detail
 (and I don't think I could, if I wanted...) but I was working with a space of 24 dimensions.

-If there are people who struggle with doing 3D visualisation in their heads, imagine 24D!
+(If there are people who struggle with doing 3D visualisation in their heads, imagine 24D!)
-Despite the fact that the data had 24D,
+Despite the fact that the data had 24 dimensions,
-I knew (from the context) that there were two main groups of data points, with one of them accounting for roughly 25% of the data.
+I knew (from the context) that there were two main groups of datapoints, with one of them accounting for roughly 25% of the data.

 I applied t-SNE to that data,
 roughly 10.000 datapoints of that 24D space, and the results I got looked really great, to be honest.
 Below, you can see the result I got with minimal effort, and you can even see that it does a pretty decent job of separating the two groups of data: